rmrector/script.artwork.beef/README.md

 ### From NFO and image files

+Artwork can be added from image files stored next to your media.
+Name them `[media file name]-[art type].[ext]` for movies, episodes, and music videos; `[art type].[ext]` for TV shows and as an alternative for movies and MVs, Kodi names artwork in this same format when exporting the library to separate files.

-Artwork can be added from a standard [Kodi NFO file] next to your media.
-Add an `art` element to the root `movie`/`tvshow`/`episodedetails`/`set`, and its children are individual artwork tagged with the exact artwork type and a URL to the image; there is a full example in `resources/example.nfo`.
+Artwork Beef also adds artwork from a standard [Kodi NFO file] next to your media.
+Add an `art` element to the root `movie`/`tvshow`/`episodedetails`/`set`/`musicvideo`, and its children are individual artwork tagged with the exact artwork type and a URL to the image; there is a full example in `resources/example.nfo`.
 Kodi uses this same format when exporting the library to a single file, except sets.

-Artwork Beef also adds artwork from image files stored next to your media.
-Name them like basic [Kodi artwork], replacing "fanart"/"thumb" with the exact artwork type.
-Kodi names artwork in this same format when exporting the library to separate files.

 **Movie set artwork** can be pulled from a central directory (configured in the add-on settings), containing artwork named `[set name]-[art type].[ext]`, and NFO file named `[set name].nfo`.